-(1) Except as authorized in Sections 5B(2), 5C(1) and 5C(3), a judge or a candidate\ for

-- (a) hold an office in a political organization;\ - (b) publicly endorse or publicly oppose another candidate for public office; - (c) make speeches on behalf of a political organization;\ or - (d) solicit funds for a political organization\ or candidate.\
+- A. All Judges and Candidates - (1) Except as authorized in Sections 5B(2), 5C(1) and 5C(3), a judge or a candidate\ for election or appointment to judicial office shall not: - (a) act as a leader or hold an office in a political organization\; - (b) publicly endorse or publicly oppose another candidate for public office; - (c) make speeches on behalf of a political organization; - (d) attend political gatherings; or - (e) solicit funds for, pay an assessment to or make a contribution to a political organization or candidate, or purchase tickets for political party dinners or other functions.